Cookbook

 );

-Result: The compliance officer has an up-to-date, policy-backed GDPR report built from live governance metadata rather than manual documentation.
+Result: The governance lead has an up-to-date, policy-backed control coverage report built from live governance metadata rather than manual documentation.

 Tips for Building Workflows